 The first is by using the free online Video tag extraction tool.
 The only thing you need to do here is to copy the URL into the query bar and voila!
 Here are your new tags.

 The second one is getting your competitor’s tags by using the Screaming Frog tool.

 Download the Screaming Frog if you do not have it already.
 Do not worry, it is a free tool.
 Copy the URL of the video you think you compete with and let Screaming Frog scan it.
 Then read the Meta keywords tab – these are the tags!
 See if you can get some inspiration from the keywords or tags they thought were important for the topic.

 YouTube loves to see engagement on a video.
 The more likes, views, and comments and the higher the CTR, the more value YouTube will place on the video.
 And up the ranks, you go.

 You need to encourage your views to like and comment.
 Ask them questions, ask them to like and subscribe, and don’t forget to respond to the comments

-Suggest videos and playlists keep your viewer´s attention and send them to some of your other content.
+Suggest videos and playlists to keep your viewer´s attention and send them to some of your other content.
 The playlists you create can, but don’t necessarily need to contain only your videos.
 By making topical playlists, you improve your video’s relevance for the keywords you are using.

 One of the ways of connecting your channel to your website is to create supporting content.

 Write an article for your website that discusses the same topic and uses the same keywords.
 Here you can elaborate on the content of your video or use one as an introduction to the other.
 You can either embed the video right on this page or simply link to it.

 Although if your website´s users do not normally visit YouTube, then embedding your videos on your website is the way to go.

-These visitors will still contribute to your videos watch time.
+These visitors will still contribute to your video watch time.

 Social signals have an impact on ranking.
 Share your videos on social media to increase your reach and amount of views.